EclecticGriffin/notsciibot/README.md

 approaches, and it is one that is a core problem of RL.
 The entire problem is a search, where accessible states are determined by the current state, which makes navigating the search space particularly challenging.
-In order for a network, either value or policy based, to learn of a new better path, it must first stumble onto the path.
+In order for a network, either value- or policy-based, to learn of a new better path, it must first stumble onto the path.
 This means that while there may be a far better policy available, the network may never encounter it because it is too far away of inaccessible.